 On Day 1, meet at the airport in Santiago (SCL) at the Holiday Inn – Santiago Terminal Hotel Lounge at 9am.
 Our adventure starts with a shuttle to Farellones.
 This afternoon we’ll settle into our lodge, do a beacon refresher outside, and enjoy an apres and casual dinner and take in the beautiful mountain views near the lodge.

 Ski and ride at one of the amazing resorts near Farellones, including Valle Nevado and La Parva.
 We’ll spend a day skiing in and around the ski area!
-We’ll breath cold mountain air and continue to acclimate to high elevation, and dip into the side country of the resort.
-We’ll ski around 12,000ft and sleep around 6,000ft, a great way to help acclimitize at the beginning of our trip.
+We’ll breathe cold mountain air and continue to acclimate to high elevation. of the resort.
+We’ll ski around 12,000ft and sleep around 6,000ft, a great way to help ourselves acclimatize at the beginning of our trip.
 If conditions allow, we’ll explore the backcountry terrain near the resort, as well.
 Our Chilean Ski guide was a professional ski patroller at Valle Nevado for 4 years, so she will show us the best places for our group in and around the ski area!
-Expect in-bounds skiing as well as “sidecountry” and some backcountry options.
+Expect in-bounds skiing as well as near-resort backcountry options.

 On day 4 after skiing we’ll drive to a new zone, Cajon del Maipo.
 We’ll base out of a new guest house in this area, skiing and splitboarding in the backyard of our Chilean Ski Guide!
 She will show the best spots for our group in Maipo and Embalse de Yeso, and we can sample the wines from this region!